 Theatre production managers, sometimes called stage production managers, have a long list of responsibilities during every stage of the production process, from auditions and rehearsals to opening night and post-production.
 They work closely with directors and other department heads to make important decisions regarding casting, costuming, lighting, and other aspects of theater productions.

 Theatre production managers often take care of the actors.
 This involves setting up auditions and maintaining a green room as a relaxing place for cast members.
 Production managers keep accurate blocking notes regarding the position of the actors and props throughout every scene.
 These notes are disbursed to the director, technical director, and cast.
 Theatre production managers also create rehearsal schedules for actors and crew, maintain all contact information, and set up any additional meetings for the cast and production staff.
 They are often a middle-man between the designers, directors, and staff/crew members.

 Keeping the stage and backstage areas organized is an essential task of theatre production managers.
 Not only must these areas be swept clear prior to rehearsal, they must be cleaned after each day's work.
 Some theaters provide production managers with a cleaning crew, but this varies based on the theater's size and budget.
 Delegating cleaning responsibilities typically is necessary for larger productions.

 Theatre Production Manager Job Outlook

-Pinpointing an exact outlook for theatre production managers proves difficult, but records from the U.S. Bureau of Labor Statistics (BLS) indicated that the number of positions for directors and producers would grow by 3% between 2012 and 2022 (www.bls.gov).
+Pinpointing an exact outlook for theatre production managers proves difficult, but records from the U.S. Bureau of Labor Statistics (BLS) indicated that the number of positions for producers and directors would grow by 9% between 2014 and 2024 (www.bls.gov).
 Although most statistics referred to recorded cinematic productions, the BLS specified that larger theatre productions should provide more job opportunities than smaller, more transient theatre companies.